bico-media/bcat/README.md

 This document describes a protocol named "Bcat" (pronounced `B cat`).
 Please share [inputs and comments](https://github.com/bico-media/bcat/issues).

 This protocol is only relevant if the data is larger than the limit of the current transaction size.
 If data fits within one transaction **always use the [B://](https://b.bitdb.network) format** for storing your data.
-With the current limit of 100KB per transaction, a regular Bcat transaction can represent a file with roughly 290 MB of data (870 Gb if the content gateway supports the `nested-gzip` flag).
+With a limit of 100KB per transaction, a Bcat transaction can represent a file with roughly 290 MB of data.

 ## Bcat protocol specification